kreezxil/roleplaycraft/README.md

 # Perms To Mod

-* Allowed To Make Addons
+* Allowed To Make Addons For Mod
 * Not Allowed To Remake Mod or use mod in other way by copying ideas